swdotcom/swdc-vscode/README.md

-# swdc-vscode
+# Software.com for Visual Studio Code

-public plugin for the vscode plugin
+Software is currently in private alpha.
+To use this plugin, please join the wait list at https://software.com.